Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Related Work

-Research on LLM reasoning has increasingly turned to internal model signals to gain insight into how reasoning unfolds\citep{zhao2025learningreasonexternalrewards, zhang2025rightquestionhalfanswer}.
-Many approaches use these signals to improve performance, such as self-consistency \citep{zuo2025ttrltesttimereinforcementlearning}, self-certainty \citep{kang2025scalablebestofnselectionlarge, zhao2025learningreasonexternalrewards}, or confidence \citep{jang2025selftraininglargelanguagemodels} to refine outputs, or using entropy-based measures to encourage diverse reasoning paths \citep{zhang2025rightquestionhalfanswer, agarwal2025unreasonableeffectivenessentropyminimization, gao2025oneshotentropyminimization, lee2025trainingfreellmverificationrecycling, li2025compressingchainofthoughtllmsstep, zhou-etal-2023-inform}.
+\paragraph{Intrinsic signals in LLM reasoning.}Research on LLM reasoning has increasingly turned to internal model signals to gain insight into how reasoning unfolds \citep{zhao2025learningreasonexternalrewards, zhang2025rightquestionhalfanswer}.
+Many approaches use these signals to improve performance \citep{zuo2025ttrltesttimereinforcementlearning}, such as self-certainty \citep{kang2025scalablebestofnselectionlarge, zhao2025learningreasonexternalrewards}, or confidence \citep{jang2025selftraininglargelanguagemodels} to refine outputs, or using entropy-based measures to encourage diverse reasoning paths \citep{zhang2025rightquestionhalfanswer, agarwal2025unreasonableeffectivenessentropyminimization, gao2025oneshotentropyminimization, lee2025trainingfreellmverificationrecycling, li2025compressingchainofthoughtllmsstep, zhou-etal-2023-inform}.
 However, these methods largely treat internal signals as heuristics for guiding or controlling reasoning, without providing a principled account of why certain reasoning traces are more coherent than others.
 In contrast, we ground our analysis in the long-standing psycholinguistic theory of Uniform Information Density (UID) hypothesis, which offers a theoretical lens for understanding how information is introduced, transformed, and propagated through reasoning.
-Our perspective on information flow in reasoning traces goes beyond performance heuristics, highlighting structural features that define coherence and provide interpretability.
+Our perspective on information flow in reasoning traces moves beyond performance heuristics, emphasizing structural properties that characterize coherence and clarify how reasoning differs from human communication.